serilog/serilog-expressions/README.md

-# _Serilog.Expressions_
+# _Serilog Expressions_

-An embeddable mini-language for filtering, enriching, and formatting Serilog events, ideal for use in JSON or XML configuration.
+An embeddable mini-language for filtering, enriching, and formatting Serilog events, ideal for use with JSON or XML configuration.

 ## Getting started